shivatinker/shivatinker.github.io/_posts/2025-08-06-emoji-picker.md

 ![1.png](/assets/images/emoji-picker/1.png)

 Looks pretty good, I'd say even good enough for simple apps.
-You can add additional logic to resign the first responder after one character was entered, state management and additional stuff.
+You can add additional logic to resign the first responder after one character was entered, state management, and additional stuff.
 ### The Apple way
 After some time, I found this interesting UI inside system iOS Reminders app:

 ![2.png](/assets/images/emoji-picker/2.png)

 Wait, this is the same exact scenario that I have been looking for!
-And there is 2 key differences from my "homebrew" implementation:
+And there are 2 key differences from my "homebrew" implementation:
 - Emoji search is fully functional.
-- The dictation button is missing, which is a good thing, because does not actually do anything useful for this particular control.
+- The dictation button is missing, which is a good thing, because it does not actually do anything useful for this particular control.

 So, if Apple managed to implement this, there is definitely a way for mere mortals.
 Right?
 ### Digging deeper
 To inspect apps on iOS, you have different options, but the best option is somehow getting your debugger to attach to the app.
-Unfortunately, Reminders app is impossible to hook into without jailbreaked iPhone, because iOS allows the debugger to attach only when the target application was signed with the `get-task-allow` entitlement.
+Unfortunately, the Reminders app is impossible to hook into without a jailbroken iPhone, because iOS allows the debugger to attach only when the target application was signed with the `get-task-allow` entitlement.
 And obviously, every production application is prohibited to have it.

 However, there is a way to attach the debugger to **all** Simulator processes.
 For this we will need to disable [System Integrity Protection](https://developer.apple.com/documentation/security/disabling-and-enabling-system-integrity-protection) (SIP) on our host machine.

 ***Eww, that sounds not very secure.*** That's why I have a dedicated virtual machine with SIP disabled.
-So, let's fire up a Simulator inside a SIP-disabled virtual machine, and start our Reminders app:
+So, let's fire up a Simulator inside a SIP-disabled virtual machine and start our Reminders app:

 ![3.png](/assets/images/emoji-picker/3.png)

 Wait...
 Where is our beloved emoji feature?
-Turns out that Reminders app does not fully work without iCloud sync enabled (pretty sure that same pattern would be instantly rejected in the App Store).
+Turns out that the Reminders app does not fully work without iCloud sync enabled (pretty sure that same pattern would be instantly rejected in the App Store).
 There is a sneaky "Update" button on the home screen:

 ![4.png](/assets/images/emoji-picker/4.png)

 Upon tapping, this will redirect to the system settings and prompt you to sign in to the Apple Account.
-No problem, I already have my simulator on the host machine with Apple Account, should not be a problem in a VM.
+No problem, I already have my simulator on the host machine with an Apple Account, should not be a problem in a VM.

 ![5.png](/assets/images/emoji-picker/5.png)

 Well, there is actually a problem.
-Turns out that it is impossible to sign in into Simulator running under macOS VM.
-Hence, we have no luck in even seeing out needed feature in the Reminders app.
+Turns out that it is impossible to sign in to a Simulator running under macOS VM.
+Hence, we have no luck in even seeing our needed feature in the Reminders app.
 How inconvenient.
 Because I had no desire of putting my main machine under SIP disablement security risks, I gave up.
 For a while.
 ### Enabling debugger access without security risks
 Reverse engineering was always my excitement point.
-Unsolved mysteries about closed-source apps are periodically haunting me, reminding about them.
+Unsolved mysteries about closed-source apps are periodically haunting me, reminding me about them.
 One day, I found this fabulous command:
 ```
 csrutil enable --without debug
 ```